 While it doesn’t quite live up to Grant Morrison’s seminal source material, All-Star Superman is still a brilliant story that digs into the humanity at the core of the Man of Tomorrow’s character.

 Adapting one of DC comics’ most ambitious crossovers was no small feat, but The Flashpoint Paradox actually improves on its source material.
-The film tells the story of The Flash, who accidentally breaks time by trying to save his mother from being murdered.
+The time travel movie tells the story of The Flash, who accidentally breaks time by trying to save his mother from being murdered.
+(Sounds very familiar to The Flash’s 2023 movie, doesn’t it?)

 With time broken, the Flash finds himself in a strange world where nothing is as he remembers it, and he has to set right what’s gone wrong.
 The Flashpoint Paradox is a more coherent, more focused version of the comics’ story that drops all the confusing tie-ins to focus on The Flash and his adventures in this strange new dystopia.

-While Batman: Mask of the Phantasm is often praised as the best movie we got from Batman: The Animated Series (including on this list), the dirty secret is that SubZero is probably better.
+While Batman: Mask of the Phantasm is often praised as the best thing we got from Batman: The Animated Series (including everything else on this list), the dirty secret is that SubZero is probably better.
+There, we said it.

 Exciting and surprisingly thoughtful, the film takes everything great about Batman: The Animated Series and expands it, including a rather operatic take on Mr Freeze.
 Many critics at the time the film was released actually said they wished this had been the movie Joel Schumacher made rather than Batman and Robin.